BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/recovery.md

    **Recovery procedure**

-    - The receiver can send an IBC transfer from their Osmosis / Cosmos Hub account (i.e `osmo1...` or `cosmos1...`) to its same Evmos account (`evmos1...`) to recover the tokens by forwarding them to the corresponding sending chain (Osmosis or Cosmos Hub)
+    - The receiver can send an IBC transfer from their Osmosis / Cosmos Hub account (i.e `osmo1...` or `cosmos1...`) to its same Butane account (`Butane1...`) to recover the tokens by forwarding them to the corresponding sending chain (Osmosis or Cosmos Hub)

-2. Osmosis/Cosmos Hub account with claims record sent IBC transfer to Evmos `secp256k1` receiver address
+2. Osmosis/Cosmos Hub account with claims record sent IBC transfer to Butane `secp256k1` receiver address

    **Consequences**

     - IBC vouchers  from IBC transfer got stuck in the receiver’s balance
-    - IBC Transfer Action was claimed and the EVMOS rewards were transferred to the receiver’s Evmos `secp256k1` account, resulting in stuck EVMOS tokens.
+    - IBC Transfer Action was claimed and the Butane rewards were transferred to the receiver’s Butane `secp256k1` account, resulting in stuck Butane tokens.
-    - Claims record of the sender was migrated to the receiver’s Evmos `secp256k1` account
+    - Claims record of the sender was migrated to the receiver’s Butane `secp256k1` account

    **Recovery procedure**

-    - The receiver can send an IBC transfer from their Osmosis / Cosmos Hub  account (i.e `osmo1...` or `cosmos1...`) to its same Evmos account (`evmos1...`) to recover the tokens by forwarding them to the corresponding sending chain (Osmosis or Cosmos Hub)
+    - The receiver can send an IBC transfer from their Osmosis / Cosmos Hub  account (i.e `osmo1...` or `cosmos1...`) to its same Butane account (`Butane1...`) to recover the tokens by forwarding them to the corresponding sending chain (Osmosis or Cosmos Hub)
     - Migrate once again the claims record to a valid account so that the remaining 3 actions can be claimed
     - Chain is restarted with restored Claims records